-With staff located in Washington and Brussels, the U.S. Chamber is uniquely positioned to help shape the terms of debate and ensure that transatlantic business interests are effectively advanced via a combination of advocacy, access, thought leadership, and communication with senior policymakers and leaders.
+The U.S. Chamber’s European Affairs team advocates for free enterprise, competitive markets, and rules-based trade and investment with Europe as the path to economic opportunity and prosperity for all.
+We are uniquely positioned to help shape the terms of debate and ensure that transatlantic business interests are effectively advanced via a combination of advocacy, access, thought leadership, and communication with senior policymakers and leaders.